Stage 3 of the Rail Network Rebuild

 Key information

 Stage 3 will be carried out on parts of the Western and Southern Lines.
-Previously, stages 1 and 2 have involved lengthy closures of parts of the Southern and Eastern Line, however for stage 3 most trains will continue to run to minimise customer impact on weekdays.
+Previously, stages 1 and 2 involved lengthy closures of parts of the Southern and Eastern Line.
+To minimise customer impact during stage 3, most trains will continue to run on weekdays.

 Stage 3a will focus on part of the Western Line.